gretahayes19/altus-empire/README.md

 4. Push to the original branch: `git push origin altus-empire/<location>`
 5. Create the pull request.

-Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ### Contributors